AbdulSuboor-Syed/691-01-F21-DEV-Group1/Proposal/proposal.md

 ## Epics / User Stories / Tasks

 * As admin/user, they should be able to view the Home page and login page.

 * As user, they should be able to see the catelog of books.
 * As user, they should be able to singup to the portal.
 * As user, they are able to Buy/Sell/Rent books.

 * Admin can approve/reject appointments
 * As admin, we should be able to view the admin layout
-* As admin, They should be able to see the availability of books and the ability to change the information about the database.
+* As admin, They should be able to see the availability of books and the ability to change the information on database easily.

 ## Acceptance criteria checklist